 Related video: Woman says her house was listed on Airbnb without her knowledge

-Jade, who has been sharing her experience on TikTok as @ThisWorldCanBeAccessible, claimed the individuals who booked to stay in her Irish home – at €50 a night - demanded she remove “all disability aids from my own home and if not that I leave.”
+She claimed the group, who checked in to her Irish home at €50 a night, demanded she remove “all disability aids from my own and if not, that I leave”.

-“I have offered a refund if they leave, but they are saying they shouldn’t have to leave when they booked and that I am wrong for not ‘warning them’ that I have a disability,” she wrote.
+Jade, who has Huntington’s Disease, added: “I have offered a refund if they leave, but they are saying they shouldn’t have to leave when they booked and that I am wrong for not ‘warning them’ that I have a disability.”

 Nightmare Airbnb guests who apparently hate disabled people

-The guests left on Sunday, and in the latest update shared the next day, Jade revealed that while Airbnb’s safety team did not get back to her, their escalation team did but it “didn’t really progress anything”.
+While Jade confirmed the guests had left on Sunday, in an update posted the next day she said Airbnb’s safety team did not get back to her and a conversation with their escalation team “didn’t really progress anything”.

-“[They] told me to be patient, that they’re looking into this [and] they are considering whether I would face further penalties,” she said.
+“[They] told me to be patient, that they are looking into this [and] they are considering whether I would face further penalties,” she said.